sherryfish321/Leetcode/ArrayAndHashing/238. Products of Array Except Self/README.md

 4. Second Pass(suffix):
    - Travel from right to left
    - At each index i, store the product of all elements to the right of i
    - Use a variable suffix to track the cumulative product

+Implement
+> - Implement the solution (make sure to know what level of detail the interviewer wants)

 Review
 > - Re-check that your algorithm solves the problem by running through important examples